Things to do Around Niagara Falls

 Niagara Falls is one of the top attractions in Canada but there is so much more to see than the Falls.
 The region boasts beautiful parks & trails, a renowned wine region, and numerous significant historical sites and is well worth a lingering visit for both budget and luxury travellers.

-Today's post gives a broad overview and links together several other more detailed blog posts that explore some of the great things to do, see, and experience while in the area.
-Check out this map to find the exact locations.
+Today's post gives a broad overview and links to several more detailed blog posts that explore some of the area's great things to do, see, and experience.
+The map below shows each attraction included in this post.

 Connect with Nature

-For those looking for a more active adventure, the Niagara Region offers a variety of outdoor activities.
-Visitors can hike or bike through the Niagara Escarpment, a UNESCO World Biosphere Reserve that offers some of the most beautiful and diverse natural landscapes in the region.
-There are also several parks and conservation areas that offer fishing, camping, and other outdoor activities.
+The Niagara Region offers a variety of outdoor activities for those looking for a more active adventure.
+Visitors can hike or bike through the Niagara Escarpment, a UNESCO World Biosphere Reserve with some of the region's most beautiful and diverse natural landscapes.
+Several parks and conservation areas offer fishing, camping, and other outdoor activities.

 The Falls